aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

 Polars, by default, will use the first 100 rows of data to infer the data type of each column.
 If the first 100 rows are null, or the entries are ambiguous, the dtype defaults to string.
 If we have lots of columns or if we ask Polars to check more than 100 rows (through the `infer_schema_length` parameter), this could impact ingestion performance.
 Finally, Polars tends to prefer larger memory data types than smaller (though I can't find this exactly in their documenation).
 It seems to default to Int64 for rows which might only contain 1 and 2.

-To prevent this and improvement performance, we can pass Polars the data types of our fields from the csv file.
+To prevent this and improve performance, we can pass Polars the data types of our fields from the csv file.
 For this, we use the `dtypes` parameter in the `read_csv` and `read_csv_batched` functions.
-In python, the `dtypes` param should be of `OrderedDict` Type.
-For the yellow taxi data, it might look like this
+In python, the `dtypes` param should be an instance of `OrderedDict`.
+For the yellow taxi data, it might look like this:
 ```python
 # Batch the csv file for reading later
 from collections import OrderedDict